simon-johansson/SL-api/README.md

 ## Can this module be used in the browser?

-No. The APIs does not support [JSON-P](https://kundo.se/org/trafiklabse/d/jsonp-cors/).
+No. The APIs does not support [JSON-P](https://kundo.se/org/trafiklabse/d/jsonp-cors/) or [CORS](http://kundo.se/org/trafiklabse/d/erbjuda-cors/).

 ## License